magahet/peon/README.md

 Peon
 ====

-Peon is a minecraft bot writen in python.
+Peon is a minecraft bot written in python.
 It acts as a replacement for the minecraft client and allows for automation of tasks in the minecraft world.
+The bot can hunt, mine, gather, defend, eat, etc. He has efficient path finding both for movement and digging.

 This version of peon uses fastmc and works with Mincraft 1.8.
-It's functional for the most part, though many of the advanced features of the older peon haven't been implemented yet, such as enchanting, path finding, movement, and terraforming.

-What is implemented is much of the base player and world modeling, so the bot is aware of entities, blocks, his personal inventory, and health/hunger state.

 Small Tutorial